Michael Jackson: Increased tabloid speculation (1986–1987)

-In 1986, it was reported that Jackson slept in a hyperbaric oxygen chamber to slow aging.
-He denied the story, although it was alleged that Jackson leaked an image of him sleeping in a glass chamber (according to Jackson, this was a promotional shot from an upcoming space opera featuring himself) to The National Enquirer.
-It was also reported that Jackson took female hormone shots to keep his voice high and facial hair wispy, proposed to Elizabeth Taylor and possibly had a shrine of her, and had cosmetic surgery on his eyes.
-Jackson's manager Frank DiLeo denied all of them, except for Jackson having a chamber.
-DiLeo added "I don't know if he sleeps in it.
+It was reported during 1986 that Jackson slept in a hyperbaric chamber to slow aging.
+He denied the story, though was alleged to have leaked an image of himself sleeping in a glass chamber.
+Jackson said it was a promotional shot from an upcoming space opera featuring him, Captain EO, to The National Enquirer.
+It was also reported that he took estrogen injections to keep his voice high and facial hair sparse, proposed to Elizabeth Taylor and possibly kept a shrine to her, and had cosmetic surgery on his eyes.
+Jackson's manager Frank DiLeo denied all of these claims except for having a chamber.
+DiLeo added, "I don't know if he sleeps in it.
 I'm not for it.
 But Michael thinks it's something that's probably healthy for him.
 He's a bit of a health fanatic."

-When Jackson took his pet chimpanzee Bubbles to tour in Japan, the media portrayed Jackson as an aspiring Disney cartoon character who befriended animals.
+When Jackson took his pet chimpanzee Bubbles on tour in Japan, the media portrayed him as an aspiring Disney cartoon character who befriended animals.
 It was also reported that Jackson had offered to buy the bones of Joseph Merrick (the "Elephant Man").
-In June 1987, the Chicago Tribune reported Jackson's publicist bidding $1 million for the skeleton to the London Hospital Medical College on his behalf.
+In June 1987, the Chicago Tribune reported Jackson's publicist bidding $1 million for the skeleton from the London Hospital Medical College on his behalf.
 The college maintained the skeleton was not for sale.
 DiLeo said Jackson had an "absorbing interest" in Merrick, "purely based on his awareness of the ethical, medical and historical significance".

-Jackson worked with George Lucas and Francis Ford Coppola on a 17-minute $30 million 3D film, Captain EO, which ran from 1986 at Disneyland and Epcot, and later at Tokyo Disneyland and Euro Disneyland.
-After having been removed in the late 1990s, it returned to the theme park for several years after Jackson's death.
-As a Jehovah's Witness, Jackson would evangelize door-to-door while donning a disguise.
+Jackson worked with George Lucas and Francis Ford Coppola on a 17-minute, $30 million 3D film, Captain EO, which ran from 1986 at Disneyland and Epcot, and later at Tokyo Disneyland and Euro Disneyland.
+After being removed in the late 1990s, it returned to the theme park for several years after Jackson's death.
+As a Jehovah's Witness, Jackson would evangelize door-to-door while wearing a disguise.
 In 1987, Ebony reported that Jackson had disassociated himself from the Jehovah's Witnesses.
 Katherine Jackson said this might have been because some Witnesses strongly opposed the Thriller video, which Michael denounced in a Witness publication in 1984.
-While former members are usually shunned by their families, Jackson's mother kept in contact with him.
+While former members are usually shunned by their families, Jackson's mother remained in contact with him.
 In 2001, Jackson told an interviewer he was still a Jehovah's Witness.